 Write for Rights

 Sometimes a letter can change someone’s life.
-That’s the premise of Write for Rights, Amnesty’s global letter-writing campaign.
-Today, it’s one of the world’s biggest human rights events.
+That’s the premise of Write for Rights, Amnesty’s global letter-writing campaign and the world’s biggest human rights event.

 Your words make a difference